$34,000 a year.

 Luckily I didn’t have to wait that long.

 Next week in part 2 I’ll share the second money rule I learned not even a year later.

 What are some of your first memories of making good money decisions?
 Did you understand them at the time?
 Looking back can you see now how important they were?
-I’d love to hear some of your early money moves in the comments.
+I’d love to hear some of your early money moves (good or bad) in the comments.